-Two lives are interwoven across time.
+Two lives joined across time…

 It feels like August, but it’s June.
 The cornflowers blow over the long grass bleached white with a sun pressing too close to the earth.
 It reached 111F in the south valley, 44C, at a time when dew should linger and rain still scatter into July.